 Matt Hancock covered in slime and feathers during latest I’m A Celebrity trial

-The former cabinet minister faced another challenge, this time accompanied by Hollyoaks actor Owen Warner.
+Former cabinet minister faced another challenge, this time accompanied by Hollyoaks actor Owen Warner

 Matt Hancock was covered in slime and pelted with feathers and custard as he took part in his fourth challenge on I’m A Celebrity… Get Me Out Of Here!